aorinevo/an-gradebook/readme.txt

 2) add/delete course,
 3) add/delete assignment.

+Students user_login is set to the first initial of their first name concatenate with their last name and user_id number, all in lowercase.
+Their password is initially set to password.

 Students will have access to:
 1) their grades, and
 2) basic stats for assignments.
 So far there is a pie chart corresponding to the number of A's, B's, C's, etc... of a particular assignment.
 The pie chart appears when a student is logged in and clicks on an assignment cell.